NyteshadeXT/PF2e-Vault/DC_Calculators.md

 > [!warning] A few notes on the Crafting Calculator
 > 1. The Complex Crafting tool does not strictly follow rules as written for the cost of Completion, simply because I couldn't find a way to capture the written table mathematically (Income Earned table).
 However, it gets close enough for me.
 > 2. I wanted to implement an option to select Quick Setup (feat) but it was too complicated and none of my players have this feat, so I gave up.
 Sorry!
+> 3. Calculator is not updated to the new CORE release.